ChristianKnedel/ChristianKnedel/README.md

 ## 365Layouts - web2print/Desktop Publishing
 365Layouts is an open source desktop publishing system (DTP) .
 365Layouts is building an online drag and drop design platform to help small business owners create advertising materials with our free design templates.

-Out of scope (at least for near future) are Office documents (ODT, DOCX....), text files (notes) which usually are editable.
-In future 365Layouts might support Office documents (ODT etc), but that feature will be provided as plugins. 🤔

 ![alt text](https://github.com/ChristianKnedel/-DTPixler/blob/master/886059-b9484b3860278b75256c6e24aef4d2e165e6ce22.jpg "365Layouts Javascript DTP Client")

 ### Features